Check us out. Our new 14-in-1 Educational Solar Robot Kit was featured on a blog.

 Materials

-2. Magnesium sheet, air cathode, nonwoven fabric, refill kit
+Magnesium sheet, air cathode, nonwoven fabric, refill kit3.
+Slotted screwdriver

 4. Stick